NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_settings_format.rst

   **Required**.
 Must be ``"time"``.

 ``units``:
-  **Required**.
-String, following syntax of the `UDUnits library <https://www.unidata.ucar.edu/software/udunits/udunits-2.0.4/udunits2lib.html#Syntax>`_.
+  String.
+Optional, defaults to "day".
 Units the diagnostic expects the dimension to be in.
-Currently the diagnostic only supports time axes of the form "<units> since <reference data>", and the value given here is interpreted in this sense (eg. settings this to "days" would accomodate a dimension of the form "[decimal] days since 1850-01-01".)
+Currently the diagnostic only supports time axes of the form "<units> since <reference data>", and the value given here is interpreted in this sense (eg. settings this to "day" would accommodate a dimension of the form "[decimal] days since 1850-01-01".)

 ``calendar``:
   String, Optional.
 One of the CF convention `calendars <http://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#calendar>`_ or the string ``"any"``. **Defaults to "any" if not given**.
 Calendar convention used by your diagnostic.
 Only affects the number of days per month.